Michigan–Michigan State men's basketball rivalry

-The Michigan–Michigan State men's basketball rivalry is a college basketball rivalry between Michigan Wolverines men's basketball and Michigan State Spartans men's basketball that is part of the larger intrastate rivalry between the University of Michigan and Michigan State University that exists across a broad spectrum of endeavors including their general athletic programs: Michigan Wolverines and Michigan State Spartans.
-On the field, the athletic rivalry includes the Paul Bunyan Trophy and the Michigan–Michigan State ice hockey rivalry, but extends to almost all sports and many other forms of achievement.
+The Michigan–Michigan State men's basketball rivalry is a college basketball rivalry between the Michigan Wolverines and Michigan State Spartans that is part of the larger intrastate rivalry between the University of Michigan and Michigan State University.
+The athletic rivalry includes the Paul Bunyan Trophy game in football and the ice hockey rivalry, but extends to almost every sport, as well as many other endeavors and forms of achievement.
 Both teams are members of the Big Ten Conference.

 The rivalry has been evidenced both on the court and off the court.
 Among the off the court elements of the rivalry, recruiting of basketball talent has resulted in battles, the most notable of which turned into the University of Michigan basketball scandal, the investigation of which began when both schools sought the services of Mateen Cleaves.
 Michigan leads the all-time series; however, Michigan State leads the series since joining the Big Ten in 1950.